 The primary purpose of any landing page is to convert visitors into leads.
-However, visitors will share their information only in exchange for something valuable; the more valuable it is, the more information you can ask for.
-To create a compelling offer, answer the following questions:
+However, visitors will share their information only in exchange for something valuable.
+To create a compelling offer, you should answer the following questions:

-Despite the landing pages’ abilities, 44% of B2B companies still prefer directing visitors to their website's home page.
-Either page may be a prospect’s first contact with a brand, so it is essential to develop a clear buyer persona before starting design.
+Any page may be a prospect’s first contact with a brand, so developing a clear buyer persona is essential before starting a design.
 The layout and content must be created with the target audience's preferences and expectations in mind: your customer should find the web page educational, engaging, and helpful enough to stay.